The Pyramid. The Soviet Mafia

-With their critical viewpoint of governmental corruption, co-authors were targeted by the government.
+With their critical viewpoint of Soviet governmental corruption, co-authors were targeted by the government.

 According to Edward Topol the already printed book was banned in 1989, then released a year and half later, one year before the dissolution of the Soviet Union.

 Plot summary

 The 260 pages of the book are divided into 27 chapters.

 The first part describes the motives for the Soviet corruption.

-The second part shows how Soviet Intelligence finds out about the so called Uzbek Affair.
+The second part shows how Soviet Intelligence finds out about the so-called Uzbek Affair.

 To the common Russians, some names in this book became synonymous with corruption, nepotism and the Great Cotton Scandal of the late Brezhnev period.

 Last, there are a few episodes from the life of Brezhnev's family (Galina Brezhneva and others).